 - Labels with black marker

-I have found that with the Grow lights, there is no need for the heating mats underneath.
-The mats are great for using in the cold frame when all my growing space in the house is filled and it is below 50° outside.
+The mats are useful in the cold frame when my growing space in the house is filled and it is below 50° outside.

 My Set up

 My propagation set up is in the mechanical room.
 I use a 6’ table with Grow lights on chains hanging from the ceiling and a 3-shelf unit with Grow lights hanging underneath each shelf.
-This is where the plants are moved to once they have been stratified and are ready to germinate.
-They stay here until they are large enough to successfully go through the hardening off phase.
-Depending on my level of success in germinating the plants, I harden off in the cold frame or in the garage.
+Once the seeds are stratified and ready to germinate, they are moved here.
+They stay here until they are large enough to survive hardening off (the process of moving them outside for acclimation to natural weather elements).
+I harden off in the cold frame or in the garage.
 See Hardening Off for more info on this process.

 I have tried various scarification methods such as sandpapering and nicking.
-Scarification is usually suggested with legumes because their seed coats are very hard.
-I have found that using the proper inoculant and cold moist stratification is all that is necessary.
-Each legume has a specific Rhizobacteria species that forms a mutually beneficial relationship.
-Inoculating seeds is very easy.
-Most reputable companies who sell seeds commercially will provide the inoculant.
-If you have collected your own seed, Prairie Moon will sell the inoculant for the plant.
-Fortunately, they list the inoculant by the plant that it helps rather than by the Rhizobacteria name!
+Scarification is usually suggested with hard-coated seeds such as legumes but I have found it ineffective.
+Using the proper inoculate and cold moist stratification is all that is necessary.
+Legumes have a mutually beneficial relationship with a specific Rhizobia species.
+Legume seeds need to be innoculated prior to sowing them with the correct Rhizobia; this is a very easy process.
+Most reputable companies will provide the inoculate.
+If you have collected your own seed, Prairie Moon will sell the inoculate for the seed.

 2 Stratification Methods:

-The second method is placing the seeds in the substrate from the beginning and placing them in a protected area outside.
+The second method is placing the seeds in a substrate-filled (or growing medium) growing tray and placing them in a protected area outside.
 I use our screened in porch.
 Occasionally, when it snows, I throw snow on top of them.
 We have cats, so I have to place screens over the trays so the kitties don’t dig in them!

 The method that you chose depends on your space.
 Whichever one you use, it’s imperative that you don’t let them dry out; this stratification period requires moisture and cold.
 It is generally this moisture that destroys the germination inhibitors.
 Think of it the way the seed would; it would not want to germinate during a drought.

-This method will work great even if you are planting a number of acres!
-If you have some non diet soda around, use this, otherwise, mix up some sugar water – a quart cup of sugar to 1 cup of water is a sufficient ratio.
-Place the seeds in a plastic container and put the sugar water in a spray bottle; spritz the seeds until they are completely covered, then sprinkle and stir in the inoculant, and let them dry.
-If you are using the paper towel method of stratification, wait to do this until you’re ready to put the seeds in the substrate.
+This method works great whether you are planting a small native garden or acres!
+Mix the sugar water – a quart of sugar (or stale non-diet soda) to 1 cup of water.
+Place one seed species in a plastic container and put the sugar water in a spray bottle.
+Spritz the seeds until they are damp, then sprinkle on the inoculate stirring to ensure thorough coverage; let them dry.
+If you are using the paper towel method of stratification, wait to do this until you sow the seeds in the substrate.

 If you are using GA-3, apply it before you put the seeds in your paper towel or substrate.
 Read the directions on how to use the GA-3.

-To propagate seeds that are covered with pulp requires removing the pulp as it usually contains germination inhibitors.
-In nature, the fruit would be eaten and the seeds would later be pooped out.
+To propagate seeds covered with pulp requires removing the pulp as it contains germination inhibitors.
+In nature, the fruit is eaten and the seeds later pooped out.
 Using GA-3 usually has no effect on seeds with fruit.

 Heat and Lights

-It’s important to have the soil temperature at 70° regardless of the ambient temperature.
-With my set up, I have found that the Grow lights are sufficient heat to warm the soil in the trays, provided I adjust the height of my lights so they are close enough to the trays.
-If you have an area that is lighted sufficiently with natural light, then using the heat mats underneath the trays would be a good option.
-I found that using both is unnecessary.
-When I had both turned on, I put the mats on a timer so they would maintain the temperature at 70°.
-If the lights were on at the same time, the mats seldom needed to be on because the lights provided the proper temperature.
+The soil temperature needs to be 70° regardless of the ambient temperature.
+With my set up, the Grow lights are sufficient heat to warm the soil in the trays.
+If you have an area with sufficient natural light using the heat mats underneath the trays is a good option.
+The mats are on a timer to maintain the 70° temperature.

-I followed the advice in the books and transplanted to 2 ½” pots when four true leaves have developed.
-If you’ve had great success and most of the seeds are viable, you can have numerous plants tightly fitting in a row.
-I tease these apart and plant them individually.
+Transplant to 2 ½” pots when four true leaves develop.
+Great success means you can have numerous plants tightly fitting in a row.
+Tease these apart and plant them individually.
 Hold the seedling by the leaves to protect the stem and roots.
-I sprinkle mycorrhizal into the soil to give them an added boost but often many will not make it.
+I sprinkle mycorrhizal into the soil to give them an added boost.

 Feeding and Watering

-Check on your plants every day.
+Check your plants daily.
 Don’t assume they are doing fine.
 I made this mistake and never will again!!

-Feeding every 2-3 weeks is helpful.
-I use a hydrolized fish emulsion but only for those plants that aren’t being hardened off outside.
-For those outside, I use an odorless option; a simple compost tea that I make up from my vermiculture system.
+Feeding every 2-3 weeks helps.
+I use a hydrolized fish emulsion but only for those plants that aren’t hardening off outside.
+For those outside, I use an odorless option such as a compost tea.
 I also use this tea when I plant them into the prairies, woods, or savanna.
-Where we live, we need to consider the raccoons and skunks and not do things that will attract them.
+The odorless option doesn’t attract raccoons and skunks who dig the plants up.

-I don’t rush this process and for some plants, they stay where they are and get overwintered rather than planted out.
-In general, it takes 2-4 weeks, but again, that is all based on the weather.
-I do not plant anything until the nights are consistently above 50°.
-When I decide not to plant the plants even when the temperature is favorable, I keep the cold frame lid raised and those plants in the garage stay on the deck unless there is a storm.
+I don’t rush this process and for some plants, they stay in their individual pots and are overwintered rather than planted.
+In general, it takes 2-4 weeks, but is is weather based.
+I do not plant until the nights are consistently above 50°.

-Whether you overwinter the plant or transplant it the first year is a judgment call based on how healthy and strong you think the plant is.
-After a few years of doing this, I’m convinced that many of them need to be overwintered and planted out as second-year plants.
+Whether you overwinter the plant or transplant it the first year is based on how healthy and strong you think the plant is.
+I have better success when I overwinter and plant as second-year plants.

-The process I use for overwintering is to “plant” these in my vegetable garden.
-This was a very intimating process for me the first time I did it.
-I had babied these plants to this stage and now I was putting them out in the harsh elements of winter!
-It was difficult but I knew the natural process of freezing and thawing was necessary and eventually would strengthen those that made it through.
+I overwinter by “planting” these in my vegetable garden.
+The first time overwintering was an intimating process.
+I had babied these plants to this stage and now I was putting them in the harsh elements of winter!
+I knew the natural process of freezing and thawing was necessary and eventually would strengthen those that made it through.
 And on that note, don’t expect that every plant will survive.
-It is what it is.

-Once the vegetable garden is fully harvested, I dig sections deep enough to bury the tray with the pots up to the rim of the pot.
-Be sure the dirt is tamped down around these trays or individual pots if you don’t have a tray full.
-The soil is the insulator.
-Mark the corners with flags so come spring you know where to dig up your plants.
-Keep them moist.
+I dug sections deep enough to bury the tray with the pots up to the rim of the pot.
+The soil is an insulator so be sure it surrounds the pots.
+Flag the corners with flags to know where to dig your plants in spring and keep them moist until it freezes.
 Once the ground freezes and the plants have senesced, cover them with a few inches of straw.

-When spring arrives and the ground thaws, I remove the straw and place them in the cold frame, once again putting the lid up during the day and down at night if the temperatures are under 40°.
-If I have plants that have overwintered for twice, then I transplant them to the 5-6” pots once they begin to show their leaves.
-I want to be sure they have plenty of room for their roots to expand.
+When spring arrives and the ground thaws, I remove the straw and place them in the cold frame, propping the lid up during the day and down at night if the temperatures are under 40°.
+If I have plants that have overwintered twice, then I transplant them to the 5-6” pots once they begin to show their leaves.
+This ensures they have plenty of room for their roots to expand.

-When completely dry, I either package them into lidded plastic containers or wrap them in a plastic garbage bag.
-By keeping up with this and storing them in a place where they don’t get dirty again.
-It’s so much more fun working with clean pots and having them ready when I need them.
+When completely dry, I either package them into lidded plastic containers or wrap them in a plastic garbage bag, this keeps them from getting dirty.
+It’s so much more fun working with clean pots and having them ready when needed.

 Creating a Propagation Garden

-I found that a 2-year process makes for the best gardens.
-The first year, I mow very closely, then herbicide the area to kill off any weeds.
-If you have smooth brome in the area, be sure to use a grass specific herbicide as glyphosate doesn’t always kill them.
-You can optionally rototill at this point and then herbicide again.
-Once the area is dead, place 2 layers of cardboard down, making sure to overlap the edges of the cardboard, then add a fairly thick layer of plain wood chip mulch on top.
-I use cardboard instead of landscape fabric because I want it to break down easily and become a “natural” planting.
-I use plain wood chips because it weighs down the cardboard and keeps moisture in.
-Eventually you want your plantings to fill in and look like an intentional garden.
+A 2-year process makes for the best gardens.
+The first year, mow very close, then herbicide the area to kill off weeds.
+If you have smooth brome in the area, be sure to use a grass-specific herbicide.
+Optionally, you can rototill and herbicide regrowth.
+Once the area is dead, place 2 layers of cardboard down, making sure to overlap the edges.
+Add a fairly thick layer of plain wood chip mulch.
+I chose cardboard instead of landscape fabric because cardboard would break down easily, feed the soil microbes, and let it become a “natural” planting.
+The goal was to let the plantings fill in and look like an intentional garden.

 The second year is when I plant.
 I’ve found that because of the woodchip mulch I sometimes need to add some soil when planting so the plants are even with the top of the mulch.
 These plant also get a flag with their name written on it.

-Having a cold frame sure makes the hardening off process easier!
-There are many sites on the web that can show you how to build one.
-It’s important to figure out where to locate it.
+Having a cold frame makes the hardening off process easier!
+There are many websites on how to build one.
 We placed ours next to our house so it would stay a bit warmer.
-We also located it such that if I’m propagating shade and partial shade plants, I have the ability for that sun level in the end of the cold frame.
+One end is shaded in the late afternoon to accomodate savanna plants.

-We did one extra step and made covers for it.
-Although it doesn’t hail in Wisconsin often, the possibility is there.
-These covers come in handy for winter use as well, serving to keep the weight of the snow from breaking the glass.
+We made covers for it.
+Although it doesn’t often hail in Wisconsin , the possibility is there.
+These covers keep the weight of the snow from breaking the glass.